Maker Lab and Studio Space Manager

-- Establish long-range goals for planning and implementation of new technologies for digital printing, In coordination with Suffolk Instructional Technology Services (ITS).
+- Establish long-range goals for planning and implementation of new technologies for digital printing, prototyping, and advanced visualization in coordination with Suffolk Instructional Technology Services (ITS).

 - Maintain working knowledge of industry-standard graphic software applications, digital output software, 3D modeling, scanning, and other related technologies.

 - Manage operating budget for supplies, materials, equipment, and service related to Maker Lab spaces.
 Advise on capital purchases.

 - Assist with promotion of Maker Lab resources and services internally and externally through print, web, and social media tools.

 - Host demonstrations for orientation and recruitment events.

 Instructional Services – 35%